 Option 3: STOCK IMAGES.

-You can buy the rights to use images via stock image sites (but often with stock images, you do not get exclusive rights; meaning someone else may use the same image on their cover).
-Stock image sites are: istockphoto 123rf, Dreamstime.com and Adobe.com.
+Perhaps the most popular choice, you can buy the rights to use images via stock image sites (but often with stock images, you do not get exclusive rights; meaning someone else may use the same image on their cover).
+Stock image sites are: istockphoto, 123rf, Dreamstime.com and Adobe.com.